JC0NN0R/GASP-DynamicAdditiveOverlay/README.md

 I will develop this Readme further as we go.

-Due to Bandwidth expenses I am going to be reducing the file size of this Repository as much as possible, the Echo Character's textures consume 1.3 gbs of bandwidth and so were removed
+**Due to Bandwidth expenses I am going to be reducing the file size of this Repository as much as possible, the Echo Character's textures consume 1.3 gbs of bandwidth and so were removed**

-The link to these textures are here: https://drive.google.com/file/d/12YDHXEq3Soa1Gdvb8bcQsKJq0dTdSrML/view?usp=sharing To add them back unzip them into this Folder: Content\Characters\Echo\Textures
+The Following Folders have been removed and can be added back from the original Game Animation Sample Project (GASP) Content/Characters/Echo/Textures Content/Characters/Paragon/Heroes/TwinBlast/Textures Content/Characters/Paragon/Global

 Developed with Unreal Engine 5